-Third is the "All Other" category, which in addition to supplies and such also included such items as paper costs for the schools.
-Students require a tremendous amount of paper in their time at school with an estimate of 17-sheets of paper per student per day.
+Third is the "All Other" category, which in addition to supplies and such also includes paper costs for the schools.
+Students require a tremendous amount of paper in their time at school with an estimate of 17 sheets of paper per student per day.
 This per student usage includes all consumers of paper for all reasons.